-People with this disease do well most of the time, even if organs are involved.
-After the illness is over, you will be immune to mumps for the rest of your life.
+People with this disease do well most of the time, even if organs other than the salivary glands are involved.
+After the illness is over in about 7 days, they'll be immune to mumps for the rest of their life.

-Infection of other organs may occur, including orchitis.
+Infection of other organs may occur, including testicle swelling (orchitis).

 When to Contact a Medical Professional

 Litman N, Baum SG.
 Mumps virus.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2009:chap 157.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 157.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.